twitter/finatra/source/user-guide/getting-started/index.markdown

 $ java -jar finatra-hello-world-assembly-2.0.0.jar -key=value
 ```

+When testing

-`TwitterModule#flag` is parameterized to return a Flag of type `T` where `T` is the type of the arguement passed as the default.
+`TwitterModule#flag` is parameterized to return a Flag of type `T` where `T` is the type of the argument passed as the default.
 If you do not specify a default value then you must explicitly parameterize your call to `TwitterModule#flag`, e.g,

 ```scala
 object MyModule1 extends TwitterModule {